 - Simplify contract drafting with your pre-approved contract language library – including clauses.

 - Run reports on past and active contracts with the help of graphical dashboards.

-- Create new contract records and receive time-sensitive alerts.
+- Create new contract records and receive real-time, time-sensitive alerts.

-- Manage contract risk with artificial intelligence and a graphical risk assessment matrix.
+- Manage contract risk with artificial intelligence with machine learning, optical character recognition (OCR), and a graphical risk assessment matrix.

 - Retain end-to-end contract lifecycle management oversight.

 Fast Data Extraction for Implementation ROI With CobbleStone Software

 Don’t waste unnecessary time with bulk contract data extraction.
 By following the three easy steps above, CobbleStone Software can provide the services you need to extract your data in record time and help maximize your contract lifecycle management within CobbleStone Contract Insight® CLM software.
 Whether you have one hundred or one hundred thousand contracts, CobbleStone Software can make contract data extraction as easy as one, two, three!